MarcusAhlgren/airflow-tutorial/README.md

 # airflow-tutorial
 In this tutorial you will learn what Airflow is, why you should use it and how to set it up.
+The repo also a an example machine learning pipeline built with Airflow in a dockerized format.
+See section **Example Pipeline**.

 ## Introduction